QuiteSurreal/Safari/README.md

 # Safari
-University group project made in OpenGL
+University group project made in OpenGL from the ground up